Hyundai Kona: Brunei

 The second-generation Kona was launched in Brunei on 17 May 2024, in a sole N Line variant powered by a 1.6-litre turbocharged petrol engine.
-The base 2.0-litre model was added in 30 May 2025.
+The base 2.0-litre model was added on 30 May 2025.

 Indonesia

-The second-generation Kona was launched for the Indonesian market on 17 July 2024 at the 31st Gaikindo Indonesia International Auto Show, only available as the battery electric version, the Kona Electric.
+The second-generation Kona was launched for the Indonesian market on 17 July 2024 at the 31st Gaikindo Indonesia International Auto Show, where it was offered only as the battery-electric Kona Electric.
 Pre-orders began on 4 June 2024.
-A pre-production model was showcased at the 31st Indonesia International Motor Show, held from 15 to 25 February 2024, to mark its initial Indonesian debut, and later through select public outings in the country at the same year, prior to the 31st GIIAS.
-Initial variants for the Kona Electric were the Style, Prime and Signature, with battery options include the Standard Range (48.6 kWh, all types) and Long Range (64.8 kWh, Prime and Signature).
-It is assembled at the Hyundai Motor Manufacturing Indonesia (HMMI) plant in Cikarang, Bekasi, West Java, with the first trial units rolling out on 3 June 2024, during the establishment of Hyundai LG Indonesia (HLI) Green Power EV battery plant in Karawang, West Java, while its mass production began on 16 July 2024.
-It is the first battery electric vehicle built in Indonesia to use a locally produced battery.
+A pre-production model was showcased at the 31st Indonesia International Motor Show, held from 15 to 25 February 2024, marking its initial Indonesian debut.
+It was later shown at select public events in Indonesia before the 31st GIIAS.

+Initial variants of the Kona Electric were the Style, Prime and Signature.
+Battery options included the Standard Range, with a 48.6 kWh battery available for all variants, and the Long Range, with a 64.8 kWh battery available for the Prime and Signature variants.

+It is assembled at the Hyundai Motor Manufacturing Indonesia (HMMI) plant in Cikarang, Bekasi, West Java.
+Mass production began on 16 July 2024, making it the first battery electric vehicle built in Indonesia to use a locally produced battery.
+The locally produced battery cells are supplied from the Hyundai LG Indonesia (HLI) Green Power plant in Karawang, West Java, which was inaugurated on 3 July 2024.

 The N Line variant was added on 12 December 2024.
 It is the first N Line model to be marketed in Indonesia.